octobercms/docs/3.x/extend/lists/lists.md

 <a id="oc-custom-column-types"></a>
 ### Custom Column Types

-Custom list column types can be registered in the back-end with the `registerListColumnTypes` method of the [Plugin registration class](../plugin/registration.md#oc-registration-methods).
+Custom list column types can be registered in the back-end with the `registerListColumnTypes` method of the [plugin registration file](../extending.md).
 The method should return an array where the key is the type name and the value is a callable function.
 The callable function receives three arguments, the native `$value`, the `$column` definition object and the model `$record` object.

 ```php
 public function registerListColumnTypes()